-High Holidays 2022
+High Holidays 2023

 We are delighted that you have chosen to spend the High Holidays with Congregation Shaarey Tikvah!

 All services will be in-person AND livestreamed.
-Masks and distancing will be necessary.
-Thank you for your compliance and understanding.

 Please read the following information carefully.